Danijj89/eau2/report/doc.md

 # Status

-We currently have a working version of the our sorer parses and dataframe, as well as the adapter.
+We currently have a working version of the our sorer parser and dataframe, as well as the adapter.
 We also have some basic networking layer implemented.
 The work that remains to be done includes:
 - building the KV store and the networking logic associated with it (being able to handle large size of data is likely the most difficult part of it)
 - building the distributed array which contains many arithmetic logic to properly fetch the correct data
 - modify the Dataframe class to incorporate distributed array
 - implement the application layer
 - create a demo to test our program